In-Memory vs Persistent Queue Storage

 | Crash Recovery | None (unless AOF/RDB enabled) | Full WAL replay on restart |

-| Operational Impact | OOM kills drop jobs silently | Disk saturation increases latency |
+| Operational Impact | OOM kills drop jobs silently with eviction policies | Disk saturation increases latency |

 Performance & Latency Trade-offs